Christian Wedding Traditions: When Sacred Vows Meet Your Pinterest Dreams

 The Unity Candle That Illuminates More Than Wax

-The unity candle ceremony remains the most popular Christian unity tradition, chosen by approximately 70% of couples.
+The unity candle ceremony remains the most popular Christian unity tradition, chosen by a majority of couples.
 Its appeal lies in its simplicity and powerful visual metaphor.

 The Lighting: Mothers (or parents) light individual candles representing their families.
 The couple uses these flames to light a central unity candle, symbolizing two becoming one while maintaining individual identity.